SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

          ============ ============== =========================================
            subcode     variant name   Meaning
          ============ ============== =========================================
-           X0Y         Generic       used for generic modules not having a state machine X1Y         Disabling     intermediate state: Standby -> **Disabling** -> Disabled X2Y         Initializing  intermediate state: Disabled -> **Initializing** -> Standby X3Y         Standby       stable, steady state, needs some preparation steps, before a target change is effective
+           X0Z         Generic       used for generic modules not having a state machine X1Z         Disabling     intermediate state: Standby -> **Disabling** -> Disabled X2Z         Initializing  intermediate state: Disabled -> **Initializing** -> Standby X3Z         Standby       stable, steady state, needs some preparation steps, before a target change is effective
-           X4Y         Preparing     intermediate state: Standby -> **Preparing** -> Prepared
+           X4Z         Preparing     intermediate state: Standby -> **Preparing** -> Prepared
-           X5Y         Prepared      Ready for immediate target change X6Y         Starting      Target has changed, but continuous change has not yet started X7Y         Ramping       Continuous change, which might be used for measuring X8Y         Stabilizing   Continuous change has ended, but target value is not yet reached X9Y         Finalizing    Value has reached the target and any leftover cleanup operation is in progress.
+           X5Z         Prepared      Ready for immediate target change X6Z         Starting      Target has changed, but continuous change has not yet started X7Z         Ramping       Continuous change, which might be used for measuring X8Z         Stabilizing   Continuous change has ended, but target value is not yet reached X9Z         Finalizing    Value has reached the target and any leftover cleanup operation is in progress.
 If the ECS is waiting for the value of this module beeing stable at target, it can continue.
          ============ ============== =========================================

-    with ``Y=0`` for now.
+    ``X=1,2,3 or 4`` as in `Basic Parameters`_ and ``Z=0`` for now.
 Future extensions may use different values for Y.

     Since not all combinations are sensible, the following list shows the so far defined codes: